 Partner with your school counselor and ask them for their unbiased feedback on your teen’s college list.
 Many high schools offer college and career data platforms (Naviance, Scoir, etc.) as an additional resource for you.
 This is a situation when the likelihood of acceptance will not be something you can identify as your judgment is clouded.

 Hint: If a college admits 20% or fewer applicants, admission is highly selective and unpredictable.
 This college is a reach school for everyone.
 Trust me.

 If you have a teen applying to 20 colleges and each college has three supplemental essays — do that math on that one!
 They would need to write 60 detailed and compelling pieces — probably between September and January — to excel in their school work and balance their extracurricular commitments.
 Often, I have found that when a senior applies to a long list of colleges, they need to do more research and soul-searching on the front end before finalizing the list.
 The ideal size for a college list is 8-10, including 2-3 likely and 3 target schools.

 Hint: If your senior struggles to write the “Why do you want to attend our college” supplemental essay, that is a tell-tale sign that your teen needs to investigate that option further, or it must be removed entirely from the list.

 3. You discuss the college process with your teen every waking moment

 Try to have a weekly check-in instead of bombarding your teen 24/7.
-During your weekly chats, you can get all the updates you seek and offer words of support and encouragement.
-The best part is your teen will be less on edge and more open to speaking with you during those non-meeting times as they know you won’t be bringing up the status of their Common App essay.
+During your weekly chats, you can get all the updates you seek and offer support and encouragement.
+The best part is your teen will be less on edge and more open to speaking with you during those non-meeting times, as they know you won’t be bringing up the status of their Common App essay.
 You’re welcome.